Ko Meka Whaitiri tōku ingoa.

 Born and raised in Manutuke, Gisborne and educated in Hastings, Meka Whaitiri was Head Girl at Karamu High School, representing the voices of her peers.
 She also played netball and softball at a national level.
 After working at the freezing works in Whakatu, Meka then completed a Master’s in Education at Victoria University in Wellington.

 Her passion for Māori governance grew from her sound knowledge of how government and Parliament work.
 Meka was the Deputy Secretary in the Department of Labour, and Senior Adviser to the Minister of Māori Affairs, the Hon Parekura Horomia.
 She has held pivotal roles in both Rongowhakaata and Ngāti Kahungunu iwi.

-Meka is currently Minister of Customs, Minister for Veterans, Minister for Food Safety, Associate Minister of Agriculture (Animal Welfare) and Associate Minister of Statistics.
+Meka is currently the Minister of Customs, Minister for Food Safety, Minister for Veterans, as well as Associate Minister of Agriculture (Animal Welfare) and Associate Minister of Statistics.